Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Method

 We analyze the response of shielding materials against cosmic radiation coming from both sources, as defined in Section 2.1 (SPEs and GCR).
 In the first case, we use three major historic solar events as representatives: February 1956, August 1972 and September 1989.
 As solar eruptions show notable differences with each other in terms of intensity, abundance, composition and duration, different input events of them are required to better study their effect.
-Fig. \ref{fig:2} depict the energy spectrum of solar protons produced by these three events (data were obtained by \cite{Clowdsley:2006}).
+Fig. \ref{fig:2} depicts the energy spectrum of solar protons produced by these three events.
+Data were obtained by \cite{Clowdsley:2006} and were corrected according to the 1/r$^2$ dependence of SPE fuence (they were divided by 1.5$^2$).
 On the other hand, the Badhwar-O’Neil 2010 model (\cite{Neill:2010}) is used to obtain the background GCR spectrum.
 Protons, alpha particles and iron nuclei (as a substitute for heavier particles) are considered.
+These particles are chosen based on their dominance in the GCR composition and their significant impact on the radiation dose.
+Including the full spectrum of GCR particles would significantly increase the complexity and computational load of the simulations.
+Using iron as a representative for heavy species saves computational time and resources, making the analysis feasible without overwhelming computational capacity.
 The primary GCR spectrum used in our simulations is shown in Fig. \ref{fig:3}.